Docs

 Inbound connectors

 Inbound connectors are custom integrations to ingest measurements into the Blockbax Platform.
 This is very useful when the payload format is different from the standard integrations.
+It also allows you to log certain things about your payload.
 A payload conversion script is defined as a plain JavaScript function.
 An overview of all the configuration possibilities via the web client can be found in the project settings section of this documentation.

 Besides the payload content and format, the setup for sending data is similar to the respective standard integrations for HTTP, MQTT and CoAP except for the endpoint (in case of HTTP or CoAP) or topic (in case of MQTT).
 Based on the protocol of your inbound connector these are as follows: